radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ### Authentication using X.509 certificate fingerprints (TLS-X.509-FINGERPRINT)

-RADIUS/(D)TLS implementations SHOULD allow the configuration of a list of trusted certificates, identified via fingerprint of the DER encoded certificate bytes.
+RadSec implementations SHOULD allow the configuration of a list of trusted certificates, identified via fingerprint of the DER encoded certificate bytes.
 When implementing this model, support for SHA-1 as hash algorithm for the fingerprint is REQUIRED, and support for the more contemporary hash function SHA-256 is RECOMMENDED.

 ### Authentication using Raw Public Keys (TLS-RAW-PUBLIC-KEYS)

-RADIUS/(D)TLS implementations SHOULD support using Raw Public Keys {{!RFC7250}} for mutual authentication.
+RadSec implementations SHOULD support using Raw Public Keys {{!RFC7250}} for mutual authentication.

 ### Authentication using TLS-PSK (TLS-PSK)
 {: #tlspsk }

-RADIUS/(D)TLS server implementations MUST support the use of TLS-PSK.
+RadSec server implementations MUST support the use of TLS-PSK.
-RADIUS/(D)TLS client implementations SHOULD support the use of TLS-PSK, but MUST implement either this or the TLS-X.509-PKIX trust model.
+RadSec client implementations SHOULD support the use of TLS-PSK, but MUST implement either this model or TLS-X.509-PKIX.

-Further guidance on the usage of TLS-PSK in RADIUS/(D)TLS is given in {{?RFC9813}}.
+Further guidance on the usage of TLS-PSK in RadSec is given in {{?RFC9813}}.

 ## Connecting Client Identity

 In RADIUS/UDP, clients are uniquely identified by their IP addresses.
 Since the shared secret is associated with the origin IP address, if more than one RADIUS client is associated with the same IP address, then those clients also must utilize the same shared secret, a practice that is inherently insecure, as noted in {{!RFC5247}}.

-Depending on the trust model used, the RADIUS/(D)TLS client identity can be determined differently.
+Depending on the trust model used, the RadSec client identity can be determined differently.

 With TLS-PSK, a client is uniquely identified by its TLS-PSK identifier.